kscr70/WearableComputing_Project/CodeBook.md

 ##Variables
 There are 180 observations of 68 variables

-Variable 1.
-Subjectid is an integer between 1 and 30
+Variable 1.  subjectid is an integer between 1 and 30 representing each individual in the study.

-Variable 2. activity is a factor variable with 6 activityies
+Variable 2. activity is a factor variable with 6 activities.
   1. Walking
   2. Walking Upstairs
   3. Walking Downstairs